csc-training/summerschool/programming/fortran/types/README.md

 `ISO_FORTRAN_ENV` intrinsic module.

-b) Append this module with a subroutine that takes as input the number of grid points in both dimensions and returns a field type where the metadata (grid points and grid spacings; let us set the latter to 0.01) has been initialized.
+b) Append this module with a subroutine that takes as input the number of grid points in both dimensions and a variable of the field type.
+The subroutine should then initialize the metadata (grid points and grid spacings; let us set the latter to 0.01).